-The Board will have at all times an Audit Committee, a Human Capital Committee and a Nominating Committee.
+The Board will have at all times an Audit Committee, a Compensation Committee and a Nominating Committee.
 All of the members of these committees will be independent directors under the criteria established by NASDAQ and all members of the Audit Committee will be independent under the Securities Exchange Act of 1934, as amended (the "Exchange Act"); provided however that the Company may avail itself of any exemption or grace period from such requirements available to it under the rules of NASDAQ and the Exchange Act.
-Committee members will be appointed by the Board upon recommendation of the Nominating Committee, which shall consider the expertise of individual directors among other matters.
+In order for a director to qualify as independent, the Board must affirmatively determine that such director is independent, and disclose that determination, to the extent required.
+Committee, which shall consider the expertise of individual directors among other matters.
 It is the view of the Board that consideration should be given to rotating committee members periodically and rotating committee chairs approximately every five years, but the Board does not feel that rotation should be mandated as a policy.